somiibo/soundcloud-booster-website/_layouts/master/placeholder/about.md

 ## Our Story

-Founded in [insert year], {{ site.brand.name }} began with a simple idea: to create a digital solution that would streamline everyday tasks and empower users to achieve more.
+{{ site.brand.name }} began with a simple idea: to create a digital solution that would streamline everyday tasks and empower users to achieve more.
 Since then, our journey has been one of constant growth and innovation.

 From our humble beginnings as a small startup, we have grown into a global leader in our industry, trusted by millions of users worldwide.
 Despite our growth, we've always remained true to our core mission: to empower every individual and organization to achieve more.